Nursing Interventions for Acute Pain Management

 CPOT

-The CPOT (Critical Care Pain Observation Tool) was developed to be used in critically ill patients who may not be able to verbalize their pain.
-It is similar to the CRIES and FLACC scales: four different criteria are assessed on a scale from zero to two, with a maximum score (indicating the most pain) of eight.
+The CPOT (Critical Care Pain Observation Tool) was developed for critically ill patients who may not be able to verbalize their pain.
+It is similar to the CRIES and FLACC scales: four different criteria are assessed from zero to two, with a maximum score (indicating the most pain) of eight.
 The domains used in this scale include facial expression, body movements, muscle tension, and compliance with mechanical ventilation (in intubated patients) or vocalization (in non-intubated patients).

 Please note that this is not a comprehensive list of all available pain scales.
-You should defer to your institutional policies when appropriate.
+When appropriate, you should defer to your institutional policies.

-The nurse must always remember that pain is what the patient says it is, regardless of their body language.
+The nurse must never forget that pain is what the patient says, regardless of their body language.
 If the patient states that their pain is a level 7, but is laughing and hanging out with family members, the nurse must document and act as if the pain level is a 7.

 Ask yourself...